Welcome to today's edition of the Rush 24-7 podcast.

 Well, it doggone well better.

-Because if there are any feathers that need to be ruffled, it's in the Republican establishment as well, of people who have talked a good game for years about coming into power, making taxes lower, making government smaller, obeying the Constitution more ardently, and they simply haven't done it well enough.
+Because if there are any feathers that need to be ruffled, it's in the Republican establishment as well of people who have talked a good game for years about coming into power, making taxes lower, making government smaller, obeying the Constitution more ardently, and they simply haven't done it well enough.

 It's time for people who will.

-In there with him on this are Kevin McCarthy of California, very good guy, um, and Eric Cantor of Virginia, whom whom I really, really like, didn't enjoy the role he took in throwing Joe Barton under the bus.
+And Eric Cantor of Virginia, whom I really, really like, didn't enjoy the role he took in throwing Joe Barton under the bus.

-And and and I really, really do.
+And I really, really do.

 And if you wind up being in the mix in 2012, man, I'm prepared to listen.

-Uh Joe's a friend of mine.
+Joe's a friend of mine.

 You don't need to couch it in those terms.